 Where Do We Go From Here: The Next Steps

-In order to hold ourselves accountable and ensure we’re meeting the needs of our community, our DEI Committee has outlined three top goals our League would like to achieve by the end of the League year (June 2021):
+In order to hold ourselves accountable and ensure we’re meeting the needs of our community, our DEI Committee has outlined three top goals our League would like to achieve during our 2021-2022 League year:

 - JLH will seek to bolster the accessibility of our digital marketing and physical meeting spaces

 - JLH will design and implement a modified version of AJLI’s 21-Day Racial Equity Challenge for members of Junior League of Harrisburg.